wormhole-foundation/wormhole-docs/learn/messaging/native-token-transfers/security.md

 ## Global Accountant

-The Global Accountant is a defense-in-depth security feature that performs integrity checks on every token transfer.
-This feature isolates chain balances, ensuring more tokens cannot be burned and transferred out of a chain than were ever minted.
+The Global Accountant is a defense-in-depth security feature that checks the integrity of every token transfer.
+It ensures that chain balances remain isolated and more tokens cannot be burned and transferred out of a chain than were ever minted.

-This CosmWasm-based module acts as a smart contract on Wormhole Gateway and ensures that native asset fungibility remains in 1:1 parity.
+This feature ensures native asset fungibility remains in 1:1 parity.
 At no time will assets coming from a spoke chain exceed the number of native assets sent to that spoke chain.
-Accounting is enforced transparently by Wormhole Guardians, who won't attest to a Native Token Transfer (NTT) if it violates checks.
+The Guardians, with their role in enforcing accounting transparency, provide a reassuring layer of security, attesting to a Native Token Transfer (NTT) only if it passes integrity checks.

-[Contact](https://discord.com/invite/wormholecrypto){target=\_blank} Wormhole contributors if you are interested in having Global Accountant configured for your multichain deployment.
+[Contact](https://discord.com/invite/wormholecrypto){target=\_blank} Wormhole contributors if you are interested in configuring the Global Accountant for your multichain deployment.

 ## Governance and Upgradeability